We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Research and innovation are acknowledged to play a key role in maintaining sustainable levels of growth and employment.
+Research and innovation are acknowledged to play a key role in creating jobs and boosting growth, which is a top priority for the European Commission.
 To address the challenges and opportunities facing Europe, innovation has been placed at the core of the Europe 2020 Strategy for smart, sustainable and inclusive growth.

-The JRC provides scientific support to the EU's internal market through its work on standardisation, its support to industrial policy through foresight studies in areas such as health, food security and eco-industries, and through smart specialisation.
+The JRC provides scientific support to the EU's internal market through its work on standardisation, its support to industrial policy through foresight studies in areas such as health, food security and eco-industries, its activities on raw materials, and through smart specialisation.

 To read more about the EU Research and Innovation programme Horizon 2020, take a look at the Horizon 2020 website.